NathanClouseAX/AAXDataEntities/README.md

 # Current Entities
 **Customer Contact Persons** - Interact with customer contacts by customer # rather than party number.
 This can help with data imports from legacy systems where the Party ID concept is not present.

+**Customer Contact Info** - Also known as Customer Party Contacts.
+This will let you import party contacts / contact information records with just the customer number and legal entity being known.
+This can help with data imports from legacy systes where the Party ID concept is not present.